 FIE’s academic and administrative hub is Foundation House, a five-story Edwardian mansion housing modern classrooms, staff offices, and a student lounge.
 Our Administration, Academic & Experiential Education, Communications & IT, Facilities, and Student Life teams are located in Foundation House.
 All of the classrooms in Foundation House offer advanced IT infrastructure including high-speed fibre internet, interactive SMART boards, projectors, and laptops.
 Paired with additional technology such as digital conferencing stations and cameras, FIE Global and Digital Classrooms allow students and faculty to connect in real-time with professors or other students on the home campus.

-Metrogate House serves as our largest student residence with laundry facilities, mail pickup for all FIE residences, a 24 hour PC lab, and our dedicated Facilities Support Team.
-In January 2017, Metrogate House will be renovated to accommodate two new classrooms for FIE students as well as a new office for our Residence Life team, allowing our staff to be easily accessible to students.
+Metrogate House serves our students with laundry facilities, mail pickup for all FIE residences, a 24 hour Study Area with PCs, and our dedicated Facilities Support Team.
+In January 2017, Metrogate House was renovated to accommodate two new classrooms for FIE students as well as new offices for our Residence Life team, allowing our staff to be easily accessible to students.

-From time to time, we also utilize our local neighborhood partners for additional teaching space, including the Royal Geographical Society and The Academy at Holiday Inn Kensington, which are located within walking distance of Foundation House.
+From time to time, we also utilize our local neighborhood partners for additional teaching space, including the Royal Geographical Society, The Academy at Holiday Inn Kensington, and Baden-Powell House, which are located within walking distance of Foundation House.
 All of our external classrooms are carefully vetted, examined for academic suitability, and held to the same high standards as Foundation House and Metrogate House classrooms.

 Our student residences are mostly situated in Kensington, within walking distance to Foundation House.
 Generally, students will live in converted townhouses with shared rooms, modern kitchens, renovated bathrooms, and study spaces.
 From time to time, students will live outside of Kensington in areas such as Kings Cross; a vibrant and student-friendly location and an easy Tube journey to Foundation House.
 You can find out more about our student accommodation on the London Housing page.